xeylou/testade.xeylou.fr/content/posts/programming-knowledge/index.md

 *i took back the example of the [itop artcle](https://xeylou.fr/posts/itop-tour)*

-`methods` can be called on the instances to modify them or do an action
+`methods` can be called on the instances to modify them or do a specific action

 ### declarative

-the declarative paradigm describe the *goal*, giving the wanted outcome rather than how to acheive it
+the *declarative paradigm* describe the *goal*, giving the wanted outcome rather than how to acheive it

 the programmers giving the *what*: give me Z ~ using X & Y